whitallee/animal-family-backend/README.md

     - handleUserUpdateAnimalOwner (needs to send a request for another user to accept)
     - handleUserUpdateEnclosureOwner (needs to send a request for another user to accept)
     - handleUserUpdateTaskOwner (needs to send a request for another user to accept)
-- Make every transaction function properly rollback on err
+- Make every transaction function properly i.e. rollback on err

 - Implement Action History Feature